Masud Sa'd Salman: In prison

 In 1085, he was imprisoned, in the fortress of Nay, for his complicity with Sultan Ibrâhîm's son, Mahmud.
 He was released by the sultan's successor Mas‘ûd III in 1096, who appointed him royal librarian.
 He came under the patronage of Abu Nasr Farsi, deputy governor of India, and was appointed governor of Jallandar.
 Two years later, continued political changes resulted in a prison stay of 8 years, with his release in 1106.
 The last years of his life was spent in high favor, serving four consecutive sultans as librarian and panegyrist.

 Poetry

 He is known as a great Persian poet and is particularly notable for his use of conventional language and personal tone.

-Most of his works are written in the qasideh form.
+Most of his works are written in the qasideh form, in which he followed Unsuri.
 He has some poems in other styles such as quatrain and qet'eh.
-In the qasideh he followed the famous Unsuri.

 During one of his prison stays, he wrote the Tristia, a celebrated work of Persian poetry.
 He had relationships with some of the Persian poets, including Othman Mokhtari, Abu-al-Faraj Runi, and Sanai.

 One of his famous qasidehs about the prison named ای وائی امید ہائے بسیارم: